mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 NOTE THIS IS NOT REALLY USED IN DATA - thus make minimal

-The process of learning game making through deepening your knowledge of game elements is explored  by Jesse Schnell -@schellArtGameDesign2008.
+The process of learning game making through deepening your knowledge of game elements is explored by Schell [-@schell_art_2008].

 Coding based on the game elements that are being added to the game serves to xxx ?